3 Definitive Reasons Why You Need a Bow Scale

 What is a Bow Scale?

-Bow scales will typically last a long time once you’ve purchased a good one.
+Once you’ve purchased a good bow scale, it will typically last a long time.
 A high-quality bow scale will be accurate and consistent.
-It’s nice that some are even capable of higher poundage if you ever want to use it for measuring tension on strings and cables for measuring length, or for redoing a center serving.Â
+It’s nice that some are even capable of higher poundage if you ever want to use it to measure tension on strings and cables, measure length, or redo a center serving.

 How to Use a Bow Scale

 To calibrate your bow scale, find an item with a known weight, place it on the scale, and note the weight reading.
-Then be sure to adjust the scale until it reads the same weight as the item.
-This step will allow you to use the scale with accurate measurements.Â
+Then, adjust the scale until it reads the same weight as the item.
+This step will allow you to use the scale with accurate measurements.

-For compound bows, you simply need to attach the scale to the bowstring.
+For compound bows, you need to attach the scale to the bowstring.
 Then, draw your bow to the point of let-off to get the actual draw weight.
 The draw length doesn’t matter in this situation since the draw weight is conditioned to be the same due to the mechanism built into it.

 Reasons You Need a Bow Scale